 Dr. Vivek H. Murthy, the surgeon general, said that the use of e-cigarettes among high school students has risen by a shocking 900% from 2011 to 2015.
 A Centers for Disease Control and Prevention research says the report noticed the number of high school students – users of e-cigarettes, has increased from 13.4 % in 2014 to 16% in 2015.
 What’s more, almost 38% of all high students said they have tried these artificial cigarettes at least once.

 The report of the surgeon general has echoed other research reports – that the e-cigarette industry worth $3.5 billion, has copied the tobacco industry’s marketing strategies which have proved to be appealing to young people.
-The journal Pediatrics has published a recent study, according which smoking flavored e-cigarettes is more harmful than smoking traditional ones.
+The journal Pediatrics has published a recent study, in which smoking flavored e-cigarettes is more harmful than smoking traditional ones.

 C.D.C. reports that for the first time in 50 years, the use of traditional cigarettes has lowered below 40 million Americans.
 When it comes to adult e-cigarette smokers, their risk is far less than in adolescents, as e-cigarettes don’t rely on combustion, unlike the traditional ones which lead to 480,000 deaths annually.